bananahell/react-js-course/README.md

 ## APOD

 Another simple project to learn how to consume APIs.
 [Nasa's Astronomy Picture of the Day (APOD)](https://api.nasa.gov/) was used to show the content available from its API.
 The project shows Nasa's "APOD" and describes it as its API does.

+## SWOLENORMOUS

+A project a bit bigger than the previous two that suggests exercises based on user choices.
+Has more components and variables to keep track of, meaning a bigger complexity between them.
+Project also heavily uses [TailwindCSS](https://tailwindcss.com/).